georgebabarus/magento-filesystem-extension/docs/source/details.rst

         * Feel free to create new issues for feature requests, questions, new ideas, and improvements or bugs related to these extensions: `On GitHub <https://github.com/georgebabarus/magento-filesystem-extension/issues>`_

     1.0.0 - proof of concept
-          - Bb_Filesystem could be installed independently and will allow custom/new directories for new modules
+          - bb/filesystem could be installed independently and will allow custom/new directories for new modules
-          - To overwrite the Magento storage following modules should be installed: Bb_FilesystemOverwrite, Bb_FilesystemCms, Bb_FilesystemCatalog, Bb_FilesystemDownloadable
+          - To overwrite the Magento storage following modules should be installed: bb/filesystemOverwrite, bb/filesystem-cms, bb/filesystem-catalog, bb/filesystem-downloadable
           - For now, when you create a mapping for a subdirectory, you need to create a configuration for all others subdirectories
-          - Available driver Bb_FilesystemS3 for Amazon S3 like integration.
+          - Available driver bb/filesystem-s3 for Amazon S3 like integration.
 More drivers will be published soon depending on demands.
 Please request new drivers `on GitHub <https://github.com/georgebabarus/magento-filesystem-extension/issues>`_.

 Useful links
 =============